scontractor/scontractor/README.md

 ## Hi there 👋

+Streamlining user workflow with AI, one commit at a time.

 <!--
 **scontractor/scontractor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.